mpi-sws-rse/ltltalk-backend/interactive/README.md

 The `edu.stanford.nlp.sempre.interactive` package live in this repo contains code for
 * running interactive commands (such as query, accept, reject, definition)
 * executor for the dependency-based action (DAL) language
 * voxelurn specific code in `edu.stanford.nlp.sempre.interactive.voxelurn` for actually generating the voxel and manipulating them
-Utilties and resources such as the grammar and run script are in this directory, and the code in in the regular `sempre/src` directory.
+Utilities and resources such as the grammar and run script are in this directory, and the code in in the regular `sempre/src` directory.

 ### voxelurn client

 It queries the server, and renders the voxels to a browser.
-A live version is at [www.voxelurn.com](http://www.voxelurn.com), which queries our server.
+A live version is at [http://www.voxelurn.com](http://www.voxelurn.com), which queries our server.
 You can also find a client for localhost at [http://local.voxelurn.com](http://local.voxelurn.com), which is the same client, but with queries going to `http://localhost:8410` instead.
 Code for the client at `https://github.com/sidaw/shrdlurn`.
 See its [README.md](https://github.com/sidaw/shrdlurn/blob/master/README.md) if you want to work with and build the client yourself.